What is carbon neutral, and how does it affect my energy use?

 What does carbon neutral mean?

-Being carbon neutral means that the overall carbon emissions associated with an activity are effectively cancelled out.
+Being carbon neutral means that the overall carbon emissions associated with an activity are offset, or cancelled out.

 What is carbon neutral energy?

-In the world of energy, ‘carbon neutral’ means your energy retailer or provider has ‘neutralised’ the carbon emissions that result from the production of your electricity and gas, reducing carbon emissions to net zero.
+In the world of energy, ‘carbon neutral’ means your energy retailer or provider has offset the carbon emissions that result from the production of your electricity and gas, reducing the net carbon emissions to zero.
+Learn more about Simply Energy’s Carbon Neutral energy plans.

 Becoming carbon neutral typically starts by being more efficient, so there are less emissions being produced.
 Once emissions are reduced, carbon neutral status is usually achieved through one, or a combination, of the following: